laravel/docs/controllers.md

 	}

-If you would like to use another method on the controller as a filter, you may use `@` syntax to define the filter:
+If you would like to use another method on the controller as a middleware, you may use `@` syntax to define the filter:

 	class UserController extends Controller {